walter-weinmann/py-mathx-lab/docs/background/prime-numbers.md

 ## Practical numerical caveats

-- **Pick the right primitive:** if you need *many* primes up to $N$, use a sieve; if you need primality of a few large numbers, use primality testing.
+- **Pick the right primitive:** if you need *many* primes up-to $N$, use a sieve; if you need primality of a few large numbers, use primality testing.
 - **Memory matters for sieves:** a naive boolean list of length $N$ can be huge; segmented sieves avoid this.
 - **State what “prime” means in code:** if you use Miller–Rabin, your results are “probable primes” unless you add a deterministic guarantee for your size range. {cite:p}`rabin1980probabilisticalgorithmprimality`
 - **Avoid floating-point traps:** use natural logs, guard against $\log(0)$, and remember that $\log x$ changes slowly.